-The American College of Gastroenterology offers Medical Student Research Awards to students enrolled in medical or doctor of osteopathy degree programs a short term research experience in gastroenterology and hepatology.
-Funding is for up to $5,000 to cover summer projects of 6-10 weeks related to clinical gastroenterology.
-This award type is for first or second year internal medicine or pediatric residents in the U.S. or Canada, and at least one of the research mentors must be an ACG Member at the time of submission.
+The American College of Gastroenterology offers Medical Student Research Awards for up to $5,000 to students enrolled in medical or doctor of osteopathy degree programs to cover summer projects of 6-10 weeks to support a short-term research experience in gastroenterology and hepatology.
+This award type is for first or second year internal medicine or pediatric residents in the U.S. or Canada.
+At least one of the research mentors must be an ACG Member at the time of submission.
 Awardees will be selected based on feasibility, scientific and clinical significance, originality and anticipated contribution of the research to clinical practice.
 Applications will also be evaluated on the availability of adequate resources, including personnel and facilities.

 *Important! — Please note your primary mentor must be an ACG member in order to apply for this grant.
 All member applications must be submitted by September 27, 2019 in order to be eligible for review at the October Credentials Committee meeting, which is the last opportunity to be approved for full membership prior to the grant application deadline To Join ACG, click here.
 For questions on ACG membership, please email: firstname.lastname@example.org or call: 301-263-9000.

-DescriptionThe American College of Gastroenterology (ACG) is offering Medical Student Research Awards of up to $5,000 ($500/week) for support short term research original clinical research performed by trainees at the medical or osteopathic medicine level.
+DescriptionThe American College of Gastroenterology (ACG) is offering Medical Student Research Awards of up to $5,000 ($500/week) to support short-term research experiences performed by trainees at the medical or osteopathic medicine level.
 The purpose of these awards is to defray living expenses associated with the research.
 Funds received by the student are not to be used for supplies or other costs associated with the research.
 Successful applicants are also eligible for reimbursement for travel expenses for attending the ACG Annual Scientific Meeting consistent with the policies of the College.
 Registration at ACG Annual Scientific Meeting will be covered by ACG (you must still pre-register).
 Travel costs of up to $1,500 will be reimbursed after the submission of all requested travel expenses and receipts to the ACG Institute.
 The ACG Research Committee will determine the number and size of awards.

 EligibilityApplicants eligible for this mechanism must be actively enrolled in their 1st, 2nd, or 3rd year of a medical degree at an accredited school of medicine or college of osteopathic medicine in the U.S. or Canada.
 While it is anticipated that most applicants will use this mechanism for research funding between their first and second year of medical school, this funding may be used to provide a research experience anywhere the school’s curriculum allows.
 Students are not eligible to receive this award if they are concurrently receiving other funding supporting their research.
 Additionally, at least one of the research mentors for this award must be an ACG member at the time of submission of the grant proposal.
 Successful applicants must agree to acknowledge ACG support in any publications that result from the research and to submit a final report to the ACG Research Committee within 18 months of receipt of funding.